Little has changed on Cadillac's CTS sedan for 2007, though the optional navigation system's NavTraffic overlay does gain some additional features.

 Launched as an early 2003 model, the CTS was built on a new Sigma rear-wheel-drive platform and featured square-edge styling and a 220-horsepower, 3.2-liter V-6.
 Suspension revisions and interior changes for 2004 were intended to soften the ride and reduce noise.
 Cadillac also added a 255-hp, 3.6-liter V-6 to the options list in 2004, and in 2005 the base V-6 was replaced by a smaller, 210-hp engine.
 A manual or automatic transmission is available with either engine.

-A high-performance CTS-V sedan debuted during the 2004 season.
+A high-performance CTS-V sedan is also available.

 (Skip to details on the: CTS-V)